 - 3. The arguments that most appealed to economists concerned economic efficiency.
 This field has demonstrated the superiority of strategy A the most convincingly.
 It has been shown that de novo private companies are generally more productive than those that remain in state ownership or those that were formerly in state ownership and privatized during the transition (Konings, Lehmann and Schaffer 1996; Konings 1997).
+Experience supports the proposition that diffuse ownership and the preservation of the soft budget constraint is retarding the increase of productivity (Djankov and Murrell 2000).
 The Schumpeterian spirit of enterprise, sweeping aside inefficient, non-viable companies, new, real owners intent on establishing order, foreign capital glad to make large, modern investments-these together boosted the growth of productivity and enhancement of export performance. - 4.
 Finally, there are the political arguments.
-There is no disputing today that the voucher program was crucial to the victory of the governing party in the second free Czech elections.
+There is no disputing today that the voucher program and the postponement of painful restructuring were crucial to the victory of the governing party in the second free Czech elections.
 That was the single case in the Eastern European region in the last decade in which the same government continued for a second term.
 By that yardstick, the privatization campaign was a success.
-14 By contrast, the coalitions that ruled in the first parliamentary cycle in Hungary and Poland fell at the second general elections.
+By contrast, the coalitions that ruled in the first parliamentary cycle in Hungary and Poland fell at the second general elections.
 The rival coalitions that took office pursued basically the same strategy A as their predecessors.
 Four years later, after abstaining from using a give-away privatization as an election weapon, they suffered defeat in their turn.
-So strategy B proved more favorable according to the Machiavellian criterion of retaining power.
+So strategy